Commanders turn to Wentz to start Week 17 game vs. Browns | Times Leader

 By STEPHEN WHYNO

-ASHBURN, Va.
-(AP) — Carson Wentz is set to start at quarterback for on Sunday against the Cleveland Browns.

-The team on Wednesday announced coach Ron Rivera’s decision to switch from Taylor Heinicke to Wentz for what amounts to a must-win game in the NFC wild-card race.
+Coach Ron Rivera decided to go with Wentz over for his team’s next game Sunday against the Cleveland Browns, citing the at San Francisco and a better command of the offense than earlier this season.

+“Where we are right now, I’m looking for a little bit of a spark, a little something different,” Rivera said after practice Wednesday.
+“And I think now’s a good opportunity for it.”

 Wentz replaced Heinicke during the fourth quarter of and went 12 of 16 for 123 yards and a touchdown pass.
-The 29-year-old with the strong arm gives the Commanders a higher ceiling than Heinicke, whose success running the offense sputtered after winning five of his first six starts.
+The 29-year-old with the strong arm gives the Commanders a higher ceiling than Heinicke, whose success running the offense sputtered after .

+“I felt like we were on a roll there for a little bit, and got ourselves in a position to make the playoffs,” Heinicke said.
+“Obviously you want to play, but it’s out of my hands now.
+They’ve made a decision and I’m going to try to be the best backup I can be to Carson.”

+Rivera told several veteran players about his decision before naming Wentz the starter, which was the most likely outcome not only given the move to bench Heinicke and the Commanders’ three-game winless stretch but also the assets the organization gave up to acquire Wentz last offseason.
+He went into training camp as the unquestioned starter before getting injured.

 This will be Wentz’s first start since Oct.
 13 at Chicago when he and had surgery, .
 He was in uniform again and in a home loss to the New York Giants on Dec.
 18.